Ukraine International Airlines Flight 752: Government and IRGC

 Iran declared 9 January a national day of mourning both for the victims of Flight 752 and for those killed in a stampede at Qasem Soleimani's funeral.

 On 11 January, the Iranian IRGC said they had shot down the aircraft after erroneously identifying it as a hostile target.
 President Rouhani called the incident an "unforgivable mistake".
 Foreign minister Mohammad Javad Zarif apologized for the disaster and added that the preliminary conclusion of the armed forces' internal investigation was "human error".
+On 13 January, the head of the IRGC apologized, stating “Never in my life have I felt so ashamed."

 On 17 January, Iranian Supreme Leader Ali Khamenei, in his first Friday sermon in eight years, referred to the incident as a bitter accident.
 His sermon came as public anger mounted against the government for their handling of the incident.

 In April, an Iranian MP, the spokesman for the Iranian parliament's legal and judicial committee, said the Iranian military "carried out their duties well", adding that "the movement of the plane was very suspicious" and that no arrests had been made in relation to the incident.